Community and Living well together

 "I'm really proud to be able encourage others not to discriminate."
 KS2 Young Leader

-Students at Olive High School in Burnley supporting the homeless during Ramadan serving hot meals to the homeless and creating winter warmer packs which were then distributed to local homeless shelters.
+Students at Olive High School in Burnley supported the homeless during Ramadan serving hot meals to the homeless and creating winter warmer packs which were then distributed to local homeless shelters.

 “The Action projects have allowed me to help the community and increased my understanding of what the needs of my community are.”
 KS3 Young Leader